 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your position at Martin Guitar?
+How has your previous employment experience aided your tenure?

-What have the highlights and challenges been during your tenure at Martin Guitar?
+What have the highlights and challenges been during your tenure?

-What advice can you offer women who are seeking a leadership role?
+What advice can you offer to women who are seeking a career in technology?

 How do you maintain a work/life balance?